sparkney/danceguide/index.md

 ## A simple form

-This example is similar to the previous one, and is shows how to create and submit a form.
+This example is similar to the previous one.
+It shows how to create and submit a form.

 *FormAction.java*